des-felins/java-startup-time-springio/slides.md

 background: /Bg-1.png
 ---

-Luckily, four brave developers who worked at this startup:
+Luckily, four brave developers worked at this startup:

 The Defender